• Skip to primary navigation

 What is kangkong?

-Can I add other ingredients to the stir-fry?
+Can I add other ingredients to stir-fried kangkong?

 What if I can’t find kangkong?

-• Adobong kangkong: Water spinach cooked in the classic Filipino adobo sauce with soy sauce, vinegar, and garlic.
+• Adobong kangkong: Water spinach cooked in a classic Filipino adobo sauce with soy sauce, vinegar, and garlic.

-• Kangkong with bagoong: Stir-fried water spinach with bagoong or fermented shrimp paste that adds a salty, umami flavor.
+• Kangkong with bagoong: Stir-fried water spinach with bagoong (fermented shrimp paste) that adds a salty, umami flavor.

-• Sinigang: A hearty sour soup, often made with tamarind, with protein and vegetables like kangkong.
+• Sinigang: A hearty sour soup, usually made with tamarind, a protein (like pork or shrimp), and veggies like kangkong.

-• Fried kangkong: These crispy kangkong leaves are dipped in a light batter and deep-fried until crispy, often served with a dipping sauce.
+• Fried kangkong: Crispy kangkong leaves dipped in a light batter and deep-fried, often served with a dipping sauce.

-• Ginataang kangkong: Water spinach cooked in rich and creamy coconut milk, often spiced up with chili peppers.
+• Ginataang kangkong: Water spinach cooked in rich coconut milk, often spiced up with chili peppers.

 Other vegetable recipes you may like